Plan9-Archive/plan9ants/doc/vultr2.md

 	sys=secondary ip=secondary.system.ip

 The blank lines in between system entries are important.
 You can reboot the secondary machine to start it without fossil+venti.
-First on secondary in the service namespace:
+First on secondary in the service namespace, accessed via hubfs or cpu in to port 17060:

 	foshalt
 	kill venti |rc
 	echo reboot >/dev/reboot

 Now check in vultr to learn the assigned alternate ips.
 The information is located in the ip4 tab of server management page.
-In the secondary vm:
+After the secondary vm reboots using hjfs again as its root fies system:

 	cd antsexperiments/cfg
 	startnetalt 10.99.0.11 (or whatever the ip is)